cseanburns/personal_knowledge_mgmt/src/6-database-information-retrieval.md

 (book, journal article, etc)
 is a record.
-In a database, this metadata is controlled, and therefore, well structured.
+In a database, this metadata is controlled, and therefore, well structured
+(see the Libary of Congress link above).
-As searchers, this basically means that there are pre-set fields that we can search in these databases.
+As searchers, this basically means that there are pre-set fields that we can search in these databases and that these pre-set fields specifically search the corresponding metadata.
 For example, in [Academic Search Complete (ASC)][asc], we can search the following fields: